 Research and development ("R&D") is a key foundation of our growth strategy and we focus on the design and development of products and application know-how that address anticipated customer needs and emerging trends.
 Our engineers are involved in new product development as well as improvement of existing products to increase customer value.
 Our businesses invest substantial resources into R&D. We anticipate we will continue to develop and invest in our R&D capabilities to promote a steady flow of innovative, high-quality and reliable products and integrated solutions to further strengthen our position in the markets we serve.
-In addition to investments made in software development, which were capitalized, we incurred \$204 million, \$187 million, and \$191 million as a result of R&D investment spending in 2021, 2020 and 2019, respectively.
+In addition to investments made in software development, which were capitalized, we incurred \$206 million, \$204 million, and \$187 million as a result of R&D investment spending in 2022, 2021 and 2020, respectively.

 We have R&D and product development capabilities around the world.
 R&D activities are initially conducted in our technology centers, located in conjunction with some of our major manufacturing facilities to enable an efficient and robust development process.
 We have several global technical centers and local development teams around the world where we are supporting global needs and accelerating the customization of our products and solutions to address local needs.
 In some cases, our R&D activities are conducted at our piloting and testing facilities and at strategic customer sites.
 These piloting and testing facilities enable us to serve our strategic markets globally.
-As part of expanding our bandwidth and to increase our access to technology, we have built innovation eco-system partnerships with academic institutions, start-up accelerators and venture capital organizations.
+As part of expanding our bandwidth and to increase our access to technology, we have built innovation eco-system partnerships with academic institutions as well as other technology firms, start-up accelerators and venture capital organizations.